JBerthelier/ParasiTE/README.md

 - List of TE-genes candidates
 - List of altTE-gene candidates

 # Run Parasite demo data to test your installation

-Expected run time for demo data on a Linux Machine 8G of memory
+Expected run time for demo data was tested on a Linux Machine Ubuntu 8G of memory:

 1. extract the folder
 `cd /ParasiTE/`